Strawberry Creek Road

 Trail Overview

 Strawberry Creek Road is on the north end of Great Basin National Park and starts through private property off Nevada Highway 6/50.
 The road itself is no challenge, and the use of 4WD is probably not necessary.
-Though the drive is a short 5 miles (10 miles round trip) it takes you through a dead forest that is slowly coming back to life.
-Several years ago there was a large forest fire that killed thousands of trees, but the skeletons remain standing and as the brush grows back it's an interesting landscape, especially in the fall as the colors start to change.
+Though the drive is a short 5 miles (10 miles round-trip) it takes you through a dead forest that is slowly coming back to life.
+Several years ago, there was a large forest fire that killed thousands of trees, but the skeletons remain standing.
+As the brush grows back, it's an interesting landscape, especially in the fall as the colors start to change.
 There is a large Strawberry Creek wooden sign off the highway, but you'll have to watch for the smaller directional signs as you wind around the private property.
-They can be a little challenging to spot as these are just a couple of feet in size and green colored which can blend into the surroundings.
-Around halfway, up the road, you will cross into Great Basin National Park.
+They can be a little challenging to spot as these are just a couple of feet in size and green-colored, blending into the surroundings.
+Around halfway up the road, you will cross into Great Basin National Park.
 There are some hiking trails at the end starting off the parking lot and crossing a small wooden bridge.
-While the road itself is no challenge for off-roading, it's a pleasant diversion when visiting Great Basin NP and should take no longer than 30-45 to drive in and out, unless you stop to hike or take a lot of photos along the route.
+While the road itself is no challenge for off-roading, it's a pleasant diversion when visiting Great Basin NP and should take no longer than 30-45 minutes to drive in and out, unless you stop to hike or take a lot of photos along the route.
 It's a very different view and landscape from what you will see if you take the Wheeler Peak Scenic Drive inside GBNP.

 Photos of Strawberry Creek Road